 Britain spent the next several days calling up reinforcements, resupplying units, and improving the roads around Jerusalem so that it could bring in that heavy artillery.
 They began advancing again on December 2, winning a number of small engagements and nearly surrounding the city, and on December 8 the Ottomans made the decision to abandon Jerusalem as their position had become indefensible.
 The Battle of Jerusalem didn’t really end until the last pockets of Ottoman resistance were cleaned up (Ottoman forces stationed near Jaffa, for example, were defeated on December 21) and the final Ottoman counterattack (which came on December 27) was beaten back.
 On the other hand, Jerusalem proper was formally surrendered to the British army on December 9.
 But December 11 is often the date upon which this battle is commemorated, because it’s the day on which Allenby made his grand entrance into Jerusalem (see above), walking rather than riding a horse or riding in a car as a sign of respect for the city.

 The strategic significance of the British victory at Jerusalem was certainly less impressive than the symbolism, but it was an important victory.
 Allenby was now in position from which to mount an attack on Damascus and Aleppo, which meant the chance to cut valuable Ottoman rail lines into Anatolia.
 The opening of the Levant front, meanwhile, diverted Ottoman assets from their attempt to counter the British offensive in Mesopotamia.
 Plus, the Ottomans lost more than 25,000 men from an already depleted army.
-But the value of capturing Jerusalem, on the heels of the British capture of Baghdad (in March 1917) and the Arab capture of Mecca (in July 1916) and subsequent siege of Medina (which held out until January 1919), was greater.
+But the value of capturing Jerusalem, on the heels of the British capture of Baghdad (in March 1917) and the Arab capture of Mecca (in July 1916) and subsequent siege of Medina (which held out until January 1919, months after the Ottomans had surrendered), was greater.
 The Ottomans had now lost two of Islam’s three holiest cities (and in danger of losing the third), along with the city most identified with the Caliphal “Golden Age.”
 They were clearly reeling, while the British, energized by Allenby’s success (and because they’d just captured Jerusalem), devoted more needed resources to the Middle Eastern theater.

 Hi, how’s it going?
 Thanks for reading; attwiw wouldn’t exist without you!
 If you enjoyed this or any other posts here, please share widely and help build our audience.
 You can like this site on Facebook or follow me on Twitter as well.
 Most critically, if you’re a regular reader I hope you’ll read this and consider helping this place to stay alive.